RedLanternTech/CISSPNotes/Domain2Notes.md

 The ITAM is managing the life cycle of these assets (IT Asset Manager) Need to have:
  - name of asset
- - owner of the asset (typically the owner or stakeholders of an orgainization)
+ - owner of the asset (typically the owner or stakeholders of an organization)
  - custodian of the asset (person who is managing the file)
  - Classification of the asset